kerryjiang/SuperSocket.Document/040-SuperSocket-Basic-Configuration.md

         </server>

-* requestFilterFactory: the name of the request filter factory you want to use it for this server instance;
+* receiveFilterFactory: the name of the receive filter factory you want to use it for this server instance;

 ## Server Types Configuration
 Server types node is a collection configuration node under the root.
 You are able to add one/more elements with element name "add" and attributes "name" and "type":